 Awards & Recognition

-- Listed as a “Rising Star” in the annual publication of The Florida Super Lawyers, 2010-2017 Editions.
+- Listed as a “Rising Star” in the annual publication of The Florida Super Lawyers, 2010-2018 editions.

-- Listed in 2007 Edition of Florida Trend Magazine’s “Up & Coming Legal Elite”.
+- Listed in 2018 edition of Florida Trend Magazines’s “Up & Coming Legal Elite”.